CAFAudit/audit-service/docs/pages/en-us/Architecture.md

       }
     }

-The above JSON, returned from Elasticsearch, illustrates the field type mappings for a tenant's index.
+The above JSON, returned from Elasticsearch, illustrates the field type mappings for an index belonging to a tenant whose ID is `1`.
 Audit event information is stored in fixed fields and the event parameters are mapped to appropriate types based on field name suffixes added by the Audit library.

 A tenant application's audit events are sent from the client-side library to Elasticsearch and added to the index created for the tenant.